Battle of Athos

-The Battle of Athos (also known as the Battle of Monte Sancto or the Battle of Lemnos) took place on 1–2 July 1807 as a part of the Napoleonic Wars during the Russo-Turkish War of 1806-1812.
+The Battle of Athos (also known as the Battle of Monte Sancto or the Battle of Lemnos) took place on 1–2 July 1807New Style as a part of the Napoleonic Wars during the Russo-Turkish War of 1806–1812.
+The Russian squadron under Vice Admiral Dmitry Senyavin defeated Kapudan Pasha Seydi Ali's Ottoman Turkish squadron.

 Background

-In December 1806, Ottoman Sultan Selim III felt threatened by Russian activities associated with the Napoleonic War.
+In December 1806, the Ottoman Sultan Selim III felt threatened by Russian activities associated with the Napoleonic Wars.
 The Sultan closed the Turkish Straits to Russian shipping and declared war on the Russian Empire.
 On 22 May 1807, the Russian navy and the Ottoman navy engaged in a short sea battle in the Aegean Sea near the Dardanelles.

 After the Battle of the Dardanelles in May, the Russian navy continued to blockade the strait during the month of June.
 Although the blockade served an important military purpose in and of itself by impeding the flow of food and materials to Constantinople, the Russian navy in the Aegean Sea sought primarily to draw the Ottoman navy out of the strait for a decisive engagement on the open sea.
 Although the Ottoman navy had numerical superiority, the Turks attempted to avoid a direct confrontation with the Russian fleet.
 As a result, the Ottoman navy sheltered in the strait and ventured out to attack the Russian naval base on Tenedos only when conditions were favorable.